dekuNukem/STM32_tutorials/lesson2_external_interrupt/README.md

 }
 ```

 Note the `__weak` attribute of this function.
 That means if you define a function with the **same name and arguments** somewhere else, the compiler will use the new one instead.
 This applies to all `__weak` callback functions in HAL.
 Again, you just need to look at the peripheral driver file and see what you can use.
+Those ISR functions also always ends with `Callback`.

 Great, let's write our own `HAL_GPIO_EXTI_Callback` then: